We operate Real Pickles out of a 100% solar powered, energy-efficient, 6,500 square foot organic pickling facility on Wells Street in Greenfield, MA.

 - A Freeaire system for our walk-in refrigerator which utilizes outside air during the winter months to keep things cool and controls the mechanical components for optimal efficiency, reducing our cooler's electric usage by an estimated 60%;

-- R40 insulation in the ceiling of our main fermentation warehouse and ceiling-mounted circulation fans in both warehouses, to make the most of the heat generated in those spaces.
+- R40 ceiling insulation in our fermentation warehouses, as well as ceiling-mounted circulation fans to make the most of the heat generated in those spaces.

-We are excited to be supplying 100% of our facility's electricity with solar panels installed on our rooftop!
+We are excited to be supplying a large portion of our facility's electricity with solar panels installed on our rooftop!

 Our efforts to maximize our energy efficiency during the initial facility renovations resulted in energy requirements that are remarkably small for a commercial facility the size of ours.
 In 2011, we turned our efforts toward deriving as much of our remaining energy usage as possible from clean, renewable forms.